opendxl/opendxl-streaming-client-python/doc/sdk/basicconsumeexample.rst

                      consumer_group=CHANNEL_CONSUMER_GROUP,
                      verify=VERIFY_CERTIFICATE_BUNDLE) as channel:

-            # Create a function which will be called back upon by the
+            # Create a function which will be called back upon by the 'run' method (see
-            # 'run' method (see below) when records are received from the
+            # below) when records are received from the channel.
-            # channel.
-            def consume_callback(payloads):
+            def process_callback(payloads):
                 # Print the payloads which were received. 'payloads' is a list of
                 # dictionary objects extracted from the records received from the
                 # channel.
-                logger.info("Consumed payloads: \n%s",
+                logger.info("Received payloads: \n%s",
                             json.dumps(payloads, indent=4, sort_keys=True))
-                # Return 'True' in order for the 'run' call
+                # Return 'True' in order for the 'run' call to continue attempting to
-                # to continue attempting to consume records.
+                # consume records.
                 return True

-            logger.info("Starting event loop")
-            while True:
-                # Create a new consumer on the consumer group provided when the channel
-                # was created above.
-                channel.create()

-                # Subscribe the consumer to a list of topics.
-                channel.subscribe(CHANNEL_TOPIC_SUBSCRIPTIONS)

-                # Consume records until/if the consumer service returns an error
+            # Consume records indefinitely
-                # for the consumer - in which case this example will repeat the loop
-                # (creating a new consumer, subscribing the new consumer, and
-                # consuming additional records).
-                channel.run(consume_callback, wait_between_queries=5)
+            channel.run(process_callback, wait_between_queries=WAIT_BETWEEN_QUERIES,
+                        topics=CHANNEL_TOPIC_SUBSCRIPTIONS)

 The first step is to create a channel to the consumer service.
 The channel